producthunt/ShareMeow/README.md

 [![Build
 Status](https://travis-ci.org/producthunt/ShareMeow.svg?branch=master)](https://travis-ci.org/producthunt/ShareMeow)

-ShareMeow is a Ruby microservice for creating super shareable, tweetable, facebook-able images from your content :heart_eyes_cat:.
+ShareMeow is a Ruby microservice (ooh ahh) for creating super shareable, tweetable, facebook-able images from your content :heart_eyes_cat:.
 You define a template (using HTML/CSS), pass it some parameters, and it will generate an image to you.

+It's what we use at [Product Hunt](https://www.producthunt.com) for making beautiful tweets like this:
+*insert fancy tweet here*

+**Features:**
+- Supports Emoji :100::heart_eyes_cat::sparkles:
+- Images are stored on AWS S3
+- Caching via Redis
+- HTTP Basic authentication

 ## Deploy
 Info on how to deploy here.